TeCoEd/Tilt-a-Whirl-Hookup-Guide-for-Raspberry-Pi/README.md

 #Hook up Guide

-VCC pin to 3v
+VCC pin to 3V,
-GND pin to ground
+GND pin to ground,
-S1 to GPIO 4
+S1 to GPIO 4,
-S2 to GPIO 25
+S2 to GPIO 25,